 In compliance with the U.S. Department of Education State Authorization Regulations in Section 600.9 of the Oct.
 29, 2010, final program integrity rule, The University of Texas System on behalf of The University of Texas Arlington has made a “good faith effort” in pursuing state authorization from all 54 states and territories within the U.S.

 The UT System and UT Arlington are currently working cooperatively with higher education authorities in all states and other U.S. jurisdictions to ensure compliance with any other state and federal authorization requirements that govern the offering of online courses in those states, including complaint processes.
 The UT System and UT Arlington will continue to monitor developments in the jurisdictions in which it enrolls students, and, if authorization or licensure is or becomes necessary, it will obtain approvals.

-These are the U.S. states and territories in which UT Arlington has written approval to offer online degree programs or has been granted an exemption, or in which the approval is in process.
+These are the U.S. states and territories in which UT Arlington has written approval to offer online degrees through membership in SARA*, or has been granted an exemption, or in which the approval is in process:

-In Process: Alabama, Arkansas, Connecticut, Kansas, Kentucky, Massachusetts, Minnesota, Missouri, New Jersey, North Carolina, North Dakota, Utah, Washington, D.C., American Samoa, Guam, Northern Mariana Islands, Puerto Rico, and Virgin Islands.
+In Process: Connecticut, Kentucky, Massachusetts, New York, American Samoa, Guam, Northern Mariana Islands, Puerto Rico, Virgin Islands

 *Please Note: SARA approval does not extend to professional boards such as boards of nursing or education.
 Students pursuing degrees in nursing and education or other professions need to check with the College of Nursing and Health Innovation or the College of Education or the college to which their particular program belongs in order to ascertain current program status in the various states.